magpeng1/L-WISE/README.md

 7. Copy the Prolific URL (provided by the deploy_experiment.py script) into the Prolific website.
 If everything went well, you are ready to recruit participants!
 8. Run get_experiment_data.py again to download data once a number of participants have completed the task.
 It is advisable to do this after a small number of participants have finished to make sure everything is working correctly.

+**IMPORTANT NOTE**: By default, the experiments are set up to log data after each individual trial.
+This aims to conserve as much data as possible, but can also make the experiment run slowly (especially if there are lots of trials).
+To speed up the experiment, omit the "&trialsubmit=(url here)" part of the experiment url - it will then only save all the data at the end of the session.

 ### How to deploy experiments to reproduce L-WISE paper results:

 Deploying a different experiment using the steps above requires only varying the arguments passed to deploy_experiment.py.
 Below are example commands for deploying each of the experiments from the L-WISE paper.
 Note that --aws_prefix can be set to anything (e.g., your name) - it is just a way of keeping track of which resources are yours on a shared AWS account.